mi-examples/pp-components-demo/README.md

 ## Quick Setup

-1. download project
+1. Download the project.
-2. install dependencies (npm install)
+2. Install dependencies using npm install.
-3. create portal page template in MI with pp-components-demo internal name
+3. Create a portal page template in MI with the internal name pp-components-demo.
-4. upload initial-dist.zip to the assets of the portal page template
+4. Upload initial-dist.zip to the assets of the portal page template.
-5. create a new portal page using the template
+5. Create a new portal page using the template.
+6. Add portal page variables in the content tab.
-6. edit pp-dev.config.ts (backendBaseURL and portalPageId)
+6. Edit pp-dev.config.ts (update backendBaseURL and portalPageId).
-7. run dev server (npm run dev)
+7. Run the development server using npm run dev.
-8. to update the portal page, run npm run build and upload the dist.zip to the assets of the portal page or use the PP Dev Helper interface (sync button)
+8. To update the portal page, run npm run build and upload the dist.zip to the assets of the portal page template, or use the PP Dev Helper interface (sync button).